Banking Bank Reviews

 Like Chase, U.S. Bank has many physical locations and charges monthly maintenance fees on its checking account, which offer ways to waive them.
 Its fees are comparable to Chase's and it offers an Overdraft Fee Forgiven program that waives overdraft fees if your account balance, excluding the overdraft fee, is at least $0 by the end of the day.

-U.S. Bank offers a savings account that earns 0.01% (as of 07/01/24), similar to Chase, but it also has a checking account that accumulates interest.
-While it's not much, it’s a nice account feature.
+U.S. Bank offers a savings account that earns 0.05% (as of 11/05/25), similar to Chase, but it also has a checking account that accumulates interest called U.S. Bank Smartly® Checking.
+While it's not much, it's a nice account feature — to learn more about U.S. Bank Smartly® Checking, visit U.S. Bank.
 U.S. Bank also offers CD accounts starting at a minimum balance of $500 and varying interest rates depending on term length.

 SoFi Checking and Savings

-SoFi® is an online-only bank, so there are no physical branches to visit.
-Its checking and savings accounts earn considerably more interest than Chase accounts, up to 4.50% APY on savings account balances with direct deposit and 0.50% (as of 07/22/24) APY for checking with direct deposit.4 SoFi is a Member, FDIC5 and has no monthly maintenance or overdraft fees.6
+SoFi® is online-only, so there are no physical branches to visit.
+SoFi Checking and Savings accounts earn considerably more interest than Chase accounts, up to 3.30% APY on savings account balances with direct deposit and 0.50% APY for checking with direct deposit.3 SoFi is a Member, FDIC4 and has no monthly maintenance or overdraft fees.5

-SoFi uses the All-Point Network, which provides access to more than 55,000 ATMs nationwide without fees7.
-Customers who set up a qualifying direct deposit don’t need to worry about overdraft fees on overdrafts of up to $508, and you can earn cash back when using the SoFi debit card.
+SoFi uses the All-Point Network, which provides access to more than 55,000 ATMs nationwide without fees6.
+Customers who set up a qualifying direct deposit don't need to worry about overdraft fees on overdrafts of up to $507, and you can earn cash back when using the SoFi debit card.

 Visit SoFi or read our full SoFi Checking and Savings review.